oscar-system/Oscar.jl/docs/src/FTheoryTools/Weierstrass.md

 In this 5-fold ambient space, a global Weierstrass model is the hypersurface defined by the vanishing of the Weierstrass polynomial ``P_W = x^3 - y^2 + f x z^4 + g z^6``.

-To construct a Weierstrass model as hypersurface in an ambient space, we first need to construct the ambient space in question.
+To construct a Weierstrass model as a hypersurface in an ambient space, we first need to construct the ambient space in question.
 For a toric base, one way to achieve this is to first focus on the Cox ring of the toric ambient space.
 This ring must be graded such that the Weierstrass polynomial